IslandViewPTA/islandview-pta-site/content/news/2020-11-newsletter.md

 {{< fig src="mealsonwheels.png" align="center" class="max-w-xs" >}}

 Meals on Wheels is collecting artwork for the seniors they assist and this month they're looking for Thanksgiving-themed artwork.
-If you or your student are able to share some original, seasonal artwork, please drop it off to the Senior Center on xx.
+If you or your student are able to share some original, seasonal artwork, please drop it off in the outdoor basket at the Senior Center before November 20.

 ## YEARBOOK